-With both new and familiar faces, a lineup of spectacular guests, and the regular schedule of workshops, lectures, classes, readings, panels, and interviews, the program will once again offer our traditional, rich academic content our students and writers conference attendees have come to expect and love.
-Only, we’ll do it at a distance, and every effort will be made to cover those distances between us, so that we can truly be together in community, train as artists representing widely diverse perspectives and approaches that are ever expanding, and do so together with the balance of good humor, generosity, and urgency our times call for.
+With both new and familiar faces, a lineup of spectacular guests, and the regular schedule of workshops, lectures, classes, readings, panels, and interviews, the program offered its traditional, rich academic content our students and writers conference attendees have come to expect and love.
+We did it at a distance, and every effort was made to cover those distances between us, so that we could truly be together in community, train as artists representing widely diverse perspectives and approaches that are ever expanding, and do so together with the balance of good humor, generosity, and urgency our times call for.

-We’ve heard from participants in our June residency, and here’s what some of them have had to say...
+We’ve heard from participants in our virtual residencies, and here’s what some of them have had to say...